amusecode/TRES/README.md

 ## Compilation

-TRES can be compiled with its Makefile as following:
+TRES needs to be compiled with its Makefile as following:

 ```

+cd seculartriple_TPS
 make

 ```

 ## Simple examples of runs